 We do not currently maintain a program to hedge exposures in foreign currencies.
 In the future, however, we may use derivative instruments, such as foreign currency forward and option contracts, to hedge certain exposures to fluctuations in foreign currency exchange rates.
-The use of such hedging activities may not offset any or more than a portion of the adverse financial effects of unfavorable movements in foreign exchange rates over the limited time the hedges are in place.
+The use of such hedging activities may not offset any or all of the adverse financial effects of unfavorable movements in foreign exchange rates over the time the hedges are in place.
 Moreover, the use of hedging instruments may introduce additional risks if we are unable to structure effective hedges with such instruments.